Kraken-CI/website/docs/features.md

 ## Execution

-- jobs are assigned to Kraken Agents for execution
+- jobs are assigned to Kraken Agents for execution by a scheduler using FIFO rule
 - Agents are running on machines, they can be set up on:
   - bare metal machines
   - virtual machines